Welcome to the

 Business in the Anthropocene

-We need a new mindset.
 As with all major transformations, there are big business opportunities in the upcoming shift to sustainable business.
 Every company must ascend the mountain and overcome the challenges that lie ahead.
+This requires a new mindset.
 Those who successfully make it will be well-positioned to embrace the future and secure larger market shares.

 Common challenges on the way up the mountain: